Download CBSE Class 11 Physics Lab Manual 2023-24 Session in PDF

 the parallelogram law of vector addition.

-Experiment 6Using a Simple Pendulum plot L – T and L – T2 graphs, hence find the
+Experiment 6Using a Simple Pendulum plot of L – T and L – T2 graphs, hence find the

 Experiment 7To study the relationship between the force of limiting friction and normal